Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Reference spreading based QP control approach

 \section{Reference spreading based QP control approach}

 In Section \ref{sec:reference_generation}, a method to acquire a reference motion based on QP-based robot control and teleoperation is detailed together with a concrete example, that is provided for illustration.
-This motion is used to generate extended ante- and post-impact references that will now be used to construct a RS-based control action without a human in the loop.
+This motion is then used to generate extended ante- and post-impact references that match the impact dynamics of the system, which will now be used to construct a RS-based control action without a human in the loop.
 In this section, we detail how ante-impact, interim, and post-impact control actions can be realized via suitable QPs, obtaining for each mode a suitable joint torque $\bm \tau_i^*$, with $i \in \{1,2\}$, to be applied to the robot arms after every time step $\Delta t$.